 Because of this, my traffic drops significantly after JAMB exams!

-My AdSense earnings for the month of April was that bad because as at the end of March, JAMB exams were already concluded.
+My AdSense earnings for the month of April was that bad because as of the end of March, JAMB exams were already concluded.
 This means content on JAMB doesn’t pull in the much-needed traffic any more.

 JAMB visit dropped, traffic dropped, AdSense earnings plummeted.